 This plant is a member of the Araceae family of plants, sometimes known as aroids.
 Many of these plants come from tropical climates and were traditionally used as houseplants.
-However, in Sydney we can grow many of them outdoors as permanent plantings, or in pots.
+However, in Sydney we can grow many of them outdoors as permanent plantings, as a groundcover, or in pots.
 On the whole, they are best suited to shadier parts of the garden, with sufficient moisture: many can actually grow well in ponds.
 They can introduce an element of bold contrast with their distinctive leaves and flowers, and mix in well with other warm-climate plants that grow well here, creating the ambience of a tropical rain forest.

 Keep it in check by trimming back every so often.
 The flowers are insignificant.
 Propagation is by division of the tubers or air layering.
 I have a dwarf-leaved cultivar of my larger form, described above, called 'Pixie' as well as a beautiful silvery-white leaved one, which has not so far proved to be rampageous!